 Dermal Fillers Dermal fillers can be a valuable resource to plump up deep furrowed lines and static wrinkles, which are lines that remain even when a person isn't smiling or frowning.
 Hyaluronic acid fillers can help replace the natural substance and volume that lessens as folks age.

-According to Dr. Adam Scheiner, the small forehead muscle areas and brow locations where injectables such as Botox, Xeomin, or Dysport are popularly injected are the same muscles used for pulling the brows in a downward position.
+The small forehead muscle areas and brow locations where injectables such as Botox®, Xeomin®, or Dysport® are popularly injected are the same muscles used for pulling the brows in a downward position.
 Therefore, it helps to visit an injection expert who understands how to properly use injectables to improve horizontal forehead lines.

-Xeomin is comprised of solely botulinum toxin type A, while Botox and Dysport contain other additives that require the substances to be refrigerated prior to use.
+Xeomin® is comprised of solely botulinum toxin type A, while Botox® and Dysport® contain other additives that require the substances to be refrigerated before use.

 Treating the horizontal lines alone may not suffice.
 Instead, treating heavy brows and horizontal forehead lines with injectables in a precise and artful manner can provide the procedure results desired.
 Neurotoxin injections are also better as a preventative measure or with fine lines.
 These types of injections will not help patients with sagging skin.